O-Marin/socialsProfileLink/README-template.md

 ## My process

 first always read the documentation and see the design model.
 After placing down the html, I started assigning the colors.
-I then realized I might want to use this in other places, so I had to rethink the html structure. up to this point I was using tag selectors. for the styles, (Add ids and classes selectors )

 ### Built with

 - Semantic HTML5 markup